 Sweet Potato Biscuits are heavenly, indeed.
 Each mouthful practically melts-in-your-mouth!
-This wonderful Paula Deen recipe is not only scrumptious to the taste buds but not overly difficult to make either as far as biscuits go.
-While I made Sweet Potato Biscuits as a side for Taco Soup, these great tasting biscuits can just as easily be made for a nice country breakfast or as a side with salad for lunch.
+This wonderful Paula Deen recipe is so scrumptious to the taste buds.
+It’s not overly difficult to make either, as far as biscuits go.
+I made Sweet Potato Biscuits as a side for Taco Soup.
+These great tasting biscuits can just as easily be made for a nice country breakfast, or as a side with salad for lunch.

-One thing I did with this recipe is roll the dough out to about an inch to an inch-and-a-half thickness before cutting with a biscuit cutter.
-That allowed the biscuits to raise to a nice depth of two to three inches rather than having flat biscuits.
-There weren’t quite as many biscuits this way, but we prefer thick biscuits rather than flat ones that barely raise.
+Let me share one thing I did with this recipe.
+I rolled the dough out to about an inch to an inch-and-a-half thickness before cutting with a biscuit cutter.
+That allowed the biscuits to raise to a nice depth of two to three inches, rather than having flat, tough biscuits.
+There weren’t quite as many biscuits this way.
+But we prefer thick biscuits rather than flat ones that barely raise.

-If you’re looking for a fantastic Sweet Potato Biscuit recipe, than by all means consider making up this Paula Deen recipe with my changes.
+This is a fantastic Sweet Potato Biscuit recipe.
+Certainly the best one I’ve ever tried.
+Consider making up this marvelous Paula Deen recipe with my changes the next time you bake biscuits.
 I think you will be quite pleased with the result.

 Sweet Potato Biscuits practically melt-in-your mouth!

-I rolled out my biscuit dough to about 1-inch to 1 1/2-inch thickness so these biscuits raised up nice and high.
-We prefer our biscuits to have this type of depth rather than being flat.
+I rolled out my biscuit dough to about 1-inch to 1 1/2-inch thickness.
+That way, the biscuits raised up nice and high.
+We prefer our biscuits to have this type of depth rather than being flat and tough.

 Here’s what I did.

 Stir together UNBLEACHED all-purpose flour (bleached flour toughens baked goods), sugar, salt and baking powder.
 (I doubled the original recipe so ingredients will be more than recipe amounts).